Caivy/Glampoo-Bot/README.md

 # Caivy-Bot | Facebook Graph API

-A usefull Facebook Graph API bot that can integrade with your facebook page to easily manage your page.
+A useful Facebook Graph API bot that can integrate with your facebook page to easily manage your page.